-- Planning for any assessment begins with a focus on the desired results. - Behavior is separate from academics. - Formative assessments will have some weight (shifting to no weight over the next 3 years). - Summative assessments will have more weight in final grades (shifting to total weight over the next 3 years). - If a student has not reached proficiency on a summative assessment, a retake or redo may possibly occur after additional practice has occurred. - The redo summative assessment will replace the original score if it is higher
+- Planning for any assessment begins with a focus on the desired results. - Behavior is separate from academics. - Formative assessments will have some weight (eventually shifting to no weight). - Summative assessments will have more weight in final grades (eventually shifting to total weight). - If a student has not reached proficiency on a summative assessment, a retake or redo may possibly occur after additional practice has occurred. - The redo summative assessment will replace the original score if it is higher.